Dennis Taylor: Later career

 Taylor reached his fourth ranking event final at the 1985 Grand Prix, later that year.
 He faced Davis again and went to a deciding frame, but this time was beaten 9–10.
 As of 2020 this was the longest one-day final in history with a playing time of over 10 hours.
 Defending his world title at the 1986 World Snooker Championship, Taylor lost 6–10 in the opening round to Mike Hallett.
 In 1987, Taylor reached the final of the Masters for the only time in his career, where he played countryman Alex Higgins.
 Despite trailing 5–8, Taylor won the match 9–8.
 This would be the last time a Northern Irish player won a Triple Crown event until Mark Allen won the 2018 Masters.
 Taylor made the highest break of his career, a 141, at the 1987 Carling Challenge, which he won, defeating Joe Johnson in the final.

 At the 1990 World Cup, Taylor, Higgins, and Tommy Murphy formed a Northern Irish team.
 After failing to win the tournament, Higgins threatened Taylor, telling him "if you ever come back to Northern Ireland I’ll have you shot".
 Shortly afterwards they met in the quarter-finals of the Irish Masters, and a determined Taylor won 5–2.
 In the next decade, his form dropped, and he fell out of the top 16 in the world rankings in 1995.
 Taylor retired as a professional in 2000.

 Alongside other players managed by Barry Hearn (known as the Matchroom mob) and Chas & Dave, Taylor featured on the music single called "Snooker Loopy".
 The song spent 11 weeks in the UK Singles Chart in 1986, reaching a peak of sixth.
-Taylor was known for the distinctive glasses he wore during matches, which had large frames and an unusual 'upside-down' structure that enabled a player to look through the lenses even when down on a shot.
+Taylor wore distinctive glasses during matches, which had large frames and an unusual 'upside-down' structure that enabled a player to look through the lenses even when down on a shot.
 The spectacles were a joke in the song, and also commented on by John Virgo in other media.
 During his career, Taylor won the Irish Professional Championship on six occasions.

 After retiring from the Tour, Taylor played matches on the World Seniors Tour and has been a snooker commentator and analyst for the BBC.
 In May 2021 after losing his match with Barry Pinches at the 2021 World Seniors Championship, Taylor announced that the match was his last competitive game.

 On 27 April 2022, it was announced by fellow co-commentator John Virgo that they had been axed by the BBC and that the 2022-23 snooker season would be their last as commentators for the broadcaster.
+However, in late 2022 the BBC production team informed Virgo that they will be commentating for the "foreseeable future".